SoJuSo/SoJuSo/README.md

 ![reversal](https://capsule-render.vercel.app/api?type=Soft&reversal=true&color=gradient&text=SoJuSo)
 - Hello!
 My name is Kim SeokJu from 🇰🇷
 - I want to be a software engineer.
-- I hope to start my career in frontend development.
+- I hope to start my career as Frontend Engineer.
 - I studied Computer Science at Ajou University in the Department of Software Engineering.

 ## 📄 RESUME